Ruth Gipps: Early life and education

+Professional career

-She was an accomplished all-round musician, as a soloist on both oboe and piano as well as a prolific composer.
-Her repertoire included works such as Arthur Bliss's Piano Concerto and Constant Lambert's The Rio Grande.
+Ruth Gipps was an accomplished well-rounded musician, as a soloist on both oboe and piano as well as a prolific composer.
+Her repertoire included works such as Arthur Bliss' Piano Concerto and Constant Lambert's The Rio Grande.
 When she was 33 a shoulder injury ended her performance career, and she decided to focus her energies on conducting and composition.
+Gipps claimed to know from a young age that her main interest lay in composing, stating, I had of course known all along that playing the piano was my job; the first concert merely confirmed it.
+But I also knew without a shadow of a doubt, although I had not yet written anything, that I was a composer.
+Not that I wanted to be a composer – that I was one.
 An early success came when Sir Henry Wood conducted her tone poem Knight in Armour at the Last Night of the Proms in 1942.
-Gipps's music is marked by a skillful use of instrumental colour and often shows the influence of Vaughan Williams, rejecting the trends in avant-garde modern music such as serialism and twelve-tone music.
+Gipps' music is marked by a skilful use of instrumental colour and often shows the influence of Vaughan Williams, rejecting the trends in avant-garde modern music such as serialism and twelve-tone music.
 She considered her orchestral works, her five symphonies in particular, as her greatest works.
 She also produced two substantial piano concertos.
 After the war Gipps turned her attention to chamber music, and in 1956 she won the Cobbett Prize of the Society of Women Musicians for her Clarinet Sonata, Op.
-45. In March 1945, she performed Glazunov's Piano Concerto No. 1 with the City of Birmingham Orchestra as a piano soloist while also, in the same program, performing in her own Symphony No. 1 on cor anglais under the baton of George Weldon.
+45. In March 1945, she performed Alexander Glazunov's Piano Concerto No. 1 with the City of Birmingham Orchestra as a piano soloist while also, in the same program, performing in her own Symphony No. 1 on cor anglais under the baton of George Weldon.

+Discrimination

-Her early career was affected strongly by discrimination against women in the male-dominated ranks of music (and particularly composition), by professors and judges as well as the world of music criticism.
-Because of it she developed a tough personality that many found off-putting, and a fierce determination to prove herself through her work.
+Gipps' early career was affected by discrimination.
+Because of this supposed opposition, she is thought to have developed a tough personality that many found off-putting, and a fierce determination to prove herself through her work.